Detergents in the UK come with very specific dose amounts. This is because water hardness varies all over the United Kingdom.

 Turn to the dose instructions on the side/back of the detergent label (both powders and liquids).

 1. Establish the water quality (ie hardness).

-The majority of people will know the water hardness, especially if living in a hard water area, due to the lime scale build up that is visible.
-If unsure, visit the local water authority’s website (https://en.wikipedia.org/wiki/United_Kingdom_water_companies)
+Water hardness varies all over the United Kingdom.
+The majority of people will know the water hardness, especially if living in a hard water area, due to the limescale build-up that is visible.
+If unsure, visit your local water authority’s website.

 2. Always treat nappies as heavily soiled laundry.

-Nappies are the very dirty laundry, for this reason always refer to the appropriate dosing for heavy soiling.
+Nappies are very dirty laundry, for this reason, always refer to the appropriate dosing for heavy soiling.

 3. Find the appropriate amount for heavy soiling in relation to water hardness.

-Follow the guide for heavily soiling column for the appropriate water hardness, see corresponding dose.
+Follow the guide for the heavily soiling column for the appropriate water hardness, see the corresponding dose.

 How To Calculate The Detergent Amount Needed For a Prewash

 Divide the dose amount for the main wash BY HALF.
-Eg. If a main wash needs 230 ml, a pre wash will require 115 ml.
+Eg. If the main wash needs 230 ml, a pre-wash will require 115 ml.